karan1013/sorting-virtualizer/README.md

-A static website for visualizing different comparison based sorting algorithms is mentioned below :
+A static website for visualizing different comparison based sorting algorithms is mentioned :

-Feature
+Feature are mentioned below:

 •Sorting Visualising